Romeo & Radhika: Production

 The film was announced in September 2015.
 The film began shooting in September 2015 in Palanpur.

 Music

 The soundtrack of the album is composed by Vinay Kapadia with lyrics written by Dashrath Mewal.
 The soundtrack album consists of five tracks.

 Soundtrack

 Vinay Kapadia composed the music.
 The songs are sung by Vinay Kapadia, Rahul Jain, Pallavi Kelkar and Tarika Bhatia, and the lyrics of were written by Dashrath Mewal.

 Release

 The trailer for the film was released on 16 June 2016.
-The film will be released on 15 July 2016.
+The film was released on 15 July 2016.